kubernetes/enhancements/keps/sig-storage/6058-csi-global-mount-fallback/README.md

    problem is that by the time `cleanupMounts` runs, the volume has already been removed from `volumesInUse`; the controller may have started a competing attach.
 The fallback approach prevents the volume from leaving `volumesInUse` in the first place.
+The orphaned global mount scan in this KEP avoids that pitfall the same way: the mount is registered in the ActualStateOfWorld first, so `volumesInUse` stays accurate until `NodeUnstageVolume` completes.

 3. Reconstruct purely from `/proc/mounts`.
 Possible for some plugins but loses the spec information CSI needs (driver-specific options, lifecycle